threft/threft/readme.md

 ## Threft application

 The threft application is the user front-end for threft code generation.
-It allows .thrift parsing and code generation for officially supported code generators.
+It parses .thrift files and either generates code or invokes an other generator executable which generates the code.

 TODO: Test how submodule behaves in this.. i.e. submodule tidm here, and in gen-go, does that work?
-Probably wont work as expected and deliver troubles.
+Probably wont work as expected and result in lots of trouble.

 Imports gen-go, tidm, encoding/json(no it wont), flags(?).

 **parser/generator communication**
 For now: skip the marshalling/unmarshalling part.
 Directly invoke the generator with direct access to the TIDM structure.